EugeneCore/litebase/readme.md

 # Litebase

 A simple document oriented database for Node.js.
-It uses a standart fs module to interact with files.

 ## Structure

+1. Litebase uses a standart fs module to interact with files.
-Litebase works with collections of documents.
+2. The database works with collections of documents.
-At the moment of the first document saving, a storage folder will be created next to Litebase index.js.
+3. At the moment of the first document saving, a storage folder will be created next to Litebase index.js.
-All collections will be stored inside the storage folder.
-Each collection will be stored in one separate file and contain an array of documents.
+4. All collections will be stored inside the storage folder in one separate file and contain an array of documents.
-Every document will have an _id, unique within the one collection.
+5. Every document will have an _id, unique within the one collection.

 For example, a possible collection "users" would be stored here: